 Erik Helzer, PhD (Cornell University), is currently researching moral character, ethical behavior, and belief accuracy at Johns Hopkins Carey Business School.
 He received the Social Psychology Student Publication Award and the Sage Graduate Fellowship from Cornell University, among other awards.
 His research has been published in academic journals, including the Journal of Personality and Social Psychology and Theory and Research in Education.

-Assistant Professor and Academic Director of Executive Education, Carey Business School
+Associate Professor and Academic Director of Executive Education, Carey Business School

 Christopher G. Myers, PhD (Management & Organizations, University of Michigan) is an assistant professor and academic director of Executive Education at the Johns Hopkins Carey Business School with joint faculty appointments in the School of Medicine and Armstrong Institute for Patient Safety and Quality.
 His research explores questions of learning, development, and innovation in organizations, as well as how people learn vicariously from others’ knowledge and experience at work.